 The pathologist examines parts of (not all of) the margins of the tumor sample.
 They hope to see a wide section of normal tissue surrounding the tumor sample.

-They measure the margins, to see how wide they are.
+They measure the margins to see how wide they are.
 They also look for cancer cells in the margins.
-In their report, they will describe the margins as positive (or clean), or negative (or dirty).1,2,4
+In their report, they describe the margins as negative (often called “clean”), or positive (often called “dirty”).1,2,4

 - Margins are negative or clean when there are no cancer cells found at the edge of the removed tissue and the margins are wide.
 This means there is a good chance that all of the cancer has been removed.